jwt-dotnet/jwt/README.md

     // Don't add key/values when the value is null.
     NullValueHandling = NullValueHandling.Ignore,

-    // Use the enum string-value, not the implicit int value. eg. "colour" : "red" Converters.Add(new StringEnumConverter())
+    // Use the enum string-value, not the implicit int value, e.g. "oolor" : "red"
-}
+    Converters.Add(new StringEnumConverter())
+};
 IJsonSerializer serializer = new JsonNetSerializer(customJsonSerializer);
 ```